 I mentioned putting money into a holding tank above, which means that if you are in such a good position financially, that your savings are full, and your debts are gone, then consider investing more.
 I know I just told you to not doing anything crazy with investing, but hear me out.

-When a recession hits the start of a bear market is common.
+When an economic decline hits, the start of a bear market is common.
 A bear market is when the price of an investment falls at least 20% or more from its 52-week high.
-Which means that stocks are essentially “on sale” to what they were previously.
+This means that stocks are essentially “on sale” to what they were previously.
 So you could spend the same amount and yet buy more of something.
 Then when the stock market rises, you will have a lot more!

-It’s tough to make choices when you are in a desperate situation.
-It’s so much easier to look at your budget when you are in a calm state, without the pressing NEED to cut costs.
+It’s tough to make financial decisions when you are in a desperate situation.
+It’s so much easier to look at your budget when you are in a calm state, without the pressing NEED to cut monthly expenses.